how-to-read-statement-cashflow

 Depreciation and amortization are added to the cash flow statement because they are non-cash expenses.

 For example, someone buys machinery for $30,000.
-The machine depreciates each year at 5%.
-So, the yearly depreciation expense of $1500 will be added to the cash flow statement. $1500 is not an expense paid in cash; it is the loss in the physical value of the machinery.
+The machine depreciates by 5% each year.
+So, the yearly depreciation expense of $1500 will be added to the cash flow statement. $ 1,500 is not an expense paid in cash; it is the loss in the machinery’s physical value.

 Deferred Income Taxes

-Like depreciation, deferred income taxes are also noncash expenses, which are added back to the cash flow statement.
+Like depreciation, deferred income taxes are noncash expenses that are added back to the cash flow statement.

 Changes in Working Capital:

-The cash flow statement above shows that Oceanaides Int. reported $219,000 in changes in working capital.
+The cash flow statement above shows that Oceanaides Int. reported a $219,000 change in working capital.

 Working capital= Current Assets – Current Liabilities

-A positive working capital figure indicates that the company either took a new debt or sold a fixed asset to generate more money.
+A positive working capital figure indicates that the company either took onon new debt or sold a fixed asset to generate additional funds.
 So, in the cash flow statement example above, the amount of debt/money generated is $219,000.

 Accounts Receivable:

 On the other hand, if the accounts receivable decrease between two time periods, the company is receiving actual cash.
-Hence, the decrease in accounts receivable is added to the cash flow statement.
+Hence, the reduction in accounts receivable is added to the cash flow statement.

 Inventory: